 The committee maintains a public liability insurance to indemnify both itself and SWT against claims arising out of caving activities.

-CCC Ltd recommends, but does not require, for your own and your caving companions benefit that you are insured.
-British Caving Association (B.C.A.) member clubs are able to issue temporary public liability caving insurance to their guests for a small fee.
+CCC Ltd recommends, but does not require, for your own and your caving companions's benefit that you are insured.
+However, 16-18 year olds must carry suitable public indemnity insurance as a condition of access.

 Applications for permits must be be made to either a Member Club or to the Honorary Secretary and be accompanied by the appropriate remittance and a returnable deposit for keys.
 The Secretary is currently: Graham Mullan, 38 Delvin Road, Westbury on Trym, Bristol, BS10 5EJ.